-The proposed protocol was designed as an authentication scheme for group membership because when a node wants to be part of the network, it has to be previously authorized by a legitimate node.
-According to the authors of [10], in any group member authentication protocol it is necessary to provide robust methods to insert and to delete nodes, as well as to allow the access only for legitimate members of the group.
+In particular, the protocol was designed as a strong authentication scheme for group membership since when a node wants to be part of the network, it has to be previously authorized by a legitimate node through a validation process of its identity against previously stored information by using cryptographic credentials.
+According to [20], in any group member authentication protocol it is necessary to provide robust methods to insert and to delete nodes, as well as to allow the access only for legitimate members of the group.
 For that reason, not only the ZKP used for access control is described, but also the update procedures associated to insertions and deletions are carefully defined.
 For instance, the procedure to delete nodes is only initiated once a node has been disconnected of the network for too long.
-The period of time after which the node is deleted is a parameter (T) of the system here presented.
+The period of time after which the node is deleted is an important parameter (T) of the system here presented.